 Clone our example template into your Method Grid library and you have an instant matrix ready to go.
 You can drag/drop items quickly around your matrix and you can use Method Grid’s incredibly flexible content areas to add information to each item in your matrix – text, comments, sub tasks, images, videos, cloud documents, files and more.

 You can also use Method Grid’s sophisticated team member assignment features to assign your team to your value matrices, item elements within your matrices and to sub tasks within your matrix items.
-You can also label your matrix items with your own color-coded system – easily tailored to your own working practices.
+You can also label your matrix items with your own colour-coded system – easily tailored to your own working practices.

 This value matrix gives you a quick and easy value risk template which you can clone and instantly use for your own matrices time and time again: